bi-labor/es-mssql/docs/elasticsearch/exercise3.md

     (Get-Content .\salaries.json) -replace '"gender":"', '"gender":"NEPTUN ' -replace '"company":"', '"company":"NEPTUN ' | Set-Content .\salaries.json
     ```

-1. Verify the results, it should look similar (with your own Neptun code):
+1. Verify the results; it should look similar (with your own Neptun code):

     ![Replacements in the document](images/replace-data-result.png)

     The file must be a valid JSON!
-Please double check the quotations marks around the values.
+Please double-check the quotations marks around the values.
 If the result is not correct, you can revert the change made to this file using git (`git checkout HEAD -- salaries.json`), and then retry.

     The modified file shall be uploaded as part of the submission.